AdobeDocs/experience-platform.en/help/query-service/clients/dbvisulaizer.md

 ![The connect dialog with the database userid and database password text fields are highlighted.](../images/clients/dbvisualizer/connect-dialog.png)

-Enter your Userid and Password and select **Connect**.
+Enter your Userid and Password and select **[!DNL Connect]**.
 A message appears in the log to confirm a successful connection.

 ## Next steps

-Now that you have connected Db Visualizer with Query Service, you can use Db Visualizer to write queries.
+Now that you have connected [!DNL DbVisualizer] with Query Service, you can use [!DNL DbVisualizer] to write queries.
 For more information on how to write and run queries, please read the guide on query execution.